Open 9 am - 5 pm

 Animal Spotlights

-All of our Animal Spotlights are low-sensory experiences.
-It is a welcoming, inclusive space, where guests can feel comfortable responding to the presentation in their own way and stepping out if needed.
+The Animal Spotlights are welcoming, inclusive spaces where guests can feel comfortable responding to the presentation in their own way and stepping out if needed.
 You are free to attend as many Animal Spotlights as you would like during your visit.
-From penguins to beluga whales, the focus animal of each presentation is different.
-Leave with a greater understanding of the animal and how you can protect our blue planet.

 Straw policy